Print Options

 Letter from the Dean

-The need for registered nurses, advanced practice registered nurses, nurse leaders, scientists, and faculty is greater than ever before.
-The COVID-19 pandemic, an aging population, and the critical need to ensure health equity, the demand for nurses has never been greater.
-The University of Nebraska Medical Center College of Nursing is the home of tremendous advances in knowledge about chronic care management, self-management, symptom science, health promotion, rural health, and the use of technology to promote health and prevent illness, just to name a few of the areas of research for which faculty have built national and international reputations.
-Our faculty members have been at the forefront of new learning strategies, with a concept-based undergraduate curriculum that helps students learn how to care for the whole person, the family, and community.
-Given the complexity of care today for so many people with multiple chronic conditions, this type of integrated learning will help you develop and refine your clinical reasoning skills.
+Our faculty members have been at the forefront of new learning strategies, with a transition to a competency-based curriculum that helps students develop skill proficiency while learning how to care for the whole person, the family, and community.
+This type learning is student centered and focuses on outcomes demonstrated and assessed over time by multiple methods.
 Advanced simulation suites, with augmented and virtual reality, and faculty-led scenarios help students hone clinical thinking skills in a safe environment with feedback and practice opportunities.
 At the graduate levels, students learn with expert clinicians, leaders, and scientists, gaining world-class experience in stellar clinical and community environments throughout Nebraska and beyond.

 Dean and Professor